richplastow/tryout-turbo-nextjs/notes/01-install-turborepo.md

 # ...
 ```

-After a short wait, the interactive TUI will quit, reporting that there are no
+After a short wait, the interactive TUI will quit, reporting that there are
-lint problems.
+`✔ No ESLint warnings or errors`

 ## Check that `build` is working